Can my car insurance be in someone else’s name?

 While it may be tempting to have someone else insure your car, it may not be wise.
 What if the policy holder lets their car insurance lapse?
 You could find yourself without car insurance and wouldn’t know until the DMV contacted you or you tried to file a claim after an accident.
 To avoid unintentional consequences, you should purchase your own car insurance policy.

 The best way to stay in control of your car insurance and the amount of coverage you have is by purchasing your own auto insurance policy.
-When you purchase a car insurance policy under your name, you can make sure that the coverage amounts meet your needs and your monthly budget.
-To start the process, you should locate a car insurance comparison tool and input your information as accurately as possible.
+When you purchase a policy and list yourself as the primary driver and owner, you can make sure that the coverage amounts meet your needs and your monthly budget.
+To start the process, there are a few different comparison tools out there you can use; make sure to input your information as accurately as possible.
 This will ensure that you get accurate quotes so that you can make an informed decision.

 Once you have the quotes, you need to look at the policy amount and the coverage amounts.